-If you're interested in becoming an auto mechanic, using a car simulator prior to attending a training program can help you go into classes with a head full of knowledge.
+If you're interested in becoming an auto mechanic, using a car simulator prior to attending a training program can be beneficial.

 Learn With Car Simulators

-Car simulators help you understand the parts and systems in vehicles, and you can get a feel for the line of work if you haven’t had a lot of real-life practice on cars yet.
-They can teach you how to diagnose and repair vehicles in a virtual setting.
+Car simulators help you understand the parts and systems in vehicles, and can give you a feel for practical application if you have not worked on cars before.
+They can be helpful in teaching users strategies to diagnose and repair vehicles in a virtual setting.

-A car simulator can't replace a full mechanic training program, but one can be used to supplement classes and hands-on development.
+A car simulator can't fully replace a mechanic training program, but it can be used in addition to, or to prepare for, hands-on application.

 A car simulator will help you understand: